mDialog/scala-zeromq/README.md

-# scala-zeromq
+ed# scala-zeromq

 **Requires libzmq (v2.1.0 or greater) and either [JZMQ](https://github.com/zeromq/jzmq) or [zeromq-scala-binding](https://github.com/valotrading/zeromq-scala-binding)**

 scala-zeromq facilitates communication use the [ZeroMQ](http://zeromq.org) messaging library.
-ZeroMQ is a message-orient socket communication library that support several high-level messaging patterns, including request-reply, publish-subscribe and push-pull.
+ZeroMQ is a message-oriented socket communication library that support several high-level messaging patterns, including request-reply, publish-subscribe and push-pull.
 For a thorough description of how ZeroMQ works, read the [guide](http://zguide.zeromq.org).